Robinpig/Note/docs/CS/memory/GC.md

 Young generation pause times for a well configured collector (running an application that conforms to the weak generational hypothesis) are typically of the order of ten milliseconds on current hardware.
 Provided the interval between collections is sufficient, such a collector will be unobtrusive to many applications.

 Occasionally a generational collector must collect the whole heap, for example when the allocator runs out of space and the collector estimates that insufficient space would be recovered by collecting only the younger generations.
 Generational collection therefore improves only expected pause times, not the worst case.
 On its own, it is not sufficient for real-time systems.

 Generational collection can also improve throughput by avoiding repeatedly processing long-lived objects.
 However, there are costs to pay.
 Any garbage in an old generation cannot be reclaimed by collection of younger generations: collection of long-lived objects that become garbage is not prompt.
 In order to be able to collect one generation without collecting others, generational collectors impose a bookkeeping overhead on mutators in order to track references that span generations, an overhead hoped to be small compared to the benefits of generational collection.
 Tuning generational collectors to meet throughput and pause-time goals simultaneously is a subtle art.

 A generational collector will promote objects it discovers from the young generation to the old one, provided they are old enough.
 This decision requires that a generational collector has a way of *measuring time* and a *mechanism for recording ages*.
 Since the old generation is not to be traced here, a generational system must record *inter-generational pointers*.

 Such inter-generational pointers can arise in two ways.
 First, the mutator creates a pointer that requires tracking whenever it writes a pointer to an object in a generation G1 into a field of an object in a generation G2 that will be collected later than G1 .
 Second, the collector itself may create inter-generational pointers when it promotes an object.
-In the example, the collector will create such a pointer if it promotes P but not Q. In both cases, the inter-generational pointer can be detected with a write barrier.
+In the example, the collector will create such a pointer if it promotes P but not Q.
+In both cases, the inter-generational pointer can be detected with a write barrier.
 The mutator requires a barrier on pointer writes that records whether a pointer between generations has been written.
 A generational collector needs a similar copy write barrier to detect any intergenerational references created by promotion.
 In the example, the remembered set (remset) records the location of any objects (or fields) that may contain an inter-generational pointer of interest to the garbage collector, in this case S and U .

 Unfortunately, treating the source o f inter-generational pointers a s roots for a minor collection exacerbates the problem of floating garbage.
 Minor collections are frequent but do not reclaim garbage in the old generation, such as U .
 Worse, U holds an inter-generational pointer so must be considered a root for the young generation.
 This nepotism will lead to the young garbage child V of the old garbage object being promoted rather than reclaimed, thus further reducing the space available for live objects in the older generation.

 Before objects can be segregated by their age, we need to decide how time is to be measured.
 There are two choices: bytes allocated or seconds elapsed.
 Wall-dock time is useful for understanding a system's external behaviour.
 How long does it run?
 What are the pause times for garbage collection and how are they distributed?
 Answers to these questions determine whether a system is fit for purpose: will it complete its task in sufficient time and will it be sufficiently responsive?
 One requirement might be that it does not disturb an interactive human user.
 Another requirement might be to meet a hard realtime guarantee (say, in an embedded system) or a soft one (where occasionally missing a deadline is not disastrous but missing many is).
 On the other hand, internally, object lifetimes are better measured by the number of bytes of heap space allocated between their birth and their death.
 Space allocated is a largely machine-independent measure, although clearly a system with 64-bit addresses or integers will use more space than a 32-bit one.
 Bytes-allocated also directly measures the pressure placed upon the memory manager; it is closely related to the frequency with which the collector must be called.

 Unfortunately measuring time in terms of bytes allocated is tricky in multithreaded systems (where there are multiple application or system threads).
-A simple global measure of the volume of allocation may inflate the lifetime of an object, since the counter will include allocation by threads unrelated to the object in question [Jones and Ryder, 2008].
+A simple global measure of the volume of allocation may inflate the lifetime of an object, since the counter will include allocation by threads unrelated to the object in question.

 In practice generational collectors often measure time in terms of how many collections an object has survived, because this is more convenient to record and requires fewer bits, but the collections survived is appropriately considered to be an approximate proxy for actual age in terms of bytes allocated.

 ### Generational hypotheses